dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-properties.md

 ### Precision and Scale

 Starting with EFCore 5.0, you can use fluent API to configure the precision and scale.
 It tells the database provider how much storage is needed for a given column.
-It only applies to data types where the provider allows the precision and scale to vary - usually just `decimal` and `DateTime`.
+It only applies to data types where the provider allows the precision and scale to vary - usually `decimal` and `DateTime`.

 For `decimal` properties, precision defines the maximum number of digits needed to express any value the column will contain, and scale defines the maximum number of decimal places needed.
 For `DateTime` properties, precision defines the maximum number of digits needed to express fractions of seconds, and scale is not used.